gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 but we can also create them on the fly and just like we're manipulating our positions using a matrix we can similarly manipluate texture coordinates using another matrix.

-Let's add a texture matrix to the vertex shader and multiple the texture coordinates by this texture matrix.
+Let's add a texture matrix to the vertex shader and multiply the texture coordinates by this texture matrix.

     attribute vec4 a_position;